 I had written down these notes/excerpts in Aug 2012 while reading the book How Will You Measure Your Life by Clayton Christensen.
-He wrote the book around the time he was battling illness (seems to be doing better now).
+He wrote the book around the time he was battling illness.
 While he’s known for books on innovation, in this book he shares business and life advice.
 I enjoyed the book.

 Notes from the book

 Things like compensation, job security, work conditions, company policy, etc. are hygiene factors, not motivators.